Cyclenerd/poweroff-google-cloud-cap-billing/README.md

 ### Deploy

-Now you can create a budget alert and Cloud Function:
+Now you can create a budget alert and Cloud Function for this project:
 ```bash
 # Stop billing if 1000 USD are exceeded
 terraform apply \